rsdoiel/picking-up-nodestack/lesson-01.md

 	A *route* defines a relationship between a URL and how to process it.

 Let's take a step back to the web browser a moment.
-Web browser interaction is centered around events and callback.
+Web browser interaction is centered around events.
+Events trigger callbacks.
 I've seen this pattern in the jQuery scripts-

 ```JavaScript
 	$('#my-thing').blur(function () {